 Addiction and allergies are both common problems when it comes to feeding fish as well.
 Most cats love the taste of fish, and can even go on a hunger strike until they are fed it.
 Fish is one of the top allergenic foods for cats11 and this could be because of the high levels of histamine.12 Allergies symptoms include itchy skin, hair loss, and dermatitis.13 So even though your feline loves it, it’s a good idea to keep the fish feeding to a minimum, and rotate proteins often.

 All that being said, you don’t have to go on a TOTAL fish strike.
-Cats do need omega-3s in order to be healthy.14 Omega-3 fatty acids are found naturally in grass fed meats, but if the meat is corn fed their omega-3s are turned into omega-6s.15 Although omega-3s occur naturally in flaxseed, cats cannot usefully convert them, so they do need a marine source if they are not eating grass fed protein daily.16 Fish oil that is sourced from high quality wild caught, not farmed, fish can be a beneficial source of omega-3 fatty acids for your feline.17 Research where your fish oil comes from and keep in mind the toxicity of this world’s oceans as well as the food chain.
+Cats do need omega-3s in order to be healthy.14 Omega-3 fatty acids are found naturally in grass fed meats, but if the meat is corn fed their omega-3s are turned into omega-6s.15 Although omega-3s occur naturally in flaxseed, cats cannot usefully convert them, so they do need a marine source16 if they are not eating grass fed proteins or other sources of DHA and EPA such as brains and eyeballs.17 Fish oil that is sourced from high quality wild caught, not farmed, fish can be a beneficial source of omega-3 fatty acids for your feline.18 Research where your fish oil comes from and keep in mind the toxicity of this world’s oceans as well as the food chain.
 Certain fish in small amounts can be safe to use sparingly as a treat.
 However, with all the options in the pet store, it may be the best choice for your kitty to avoid fish based meals.

 1. Appel, Anthea.
 “Why Fish Is Bad For Your Cat,” Cats & Dogs Naturally, 2013.